andrew-pyle/msis-journal/docs/_posts/2017-10-15-spaCy-Testing.md

 ```
 The newest challenge is Trump's tendency to issue multiple tweets which make a single thought, or document in NLP terms.
 Matching them together would reconstitute the thought, but would wreck the tweet structure I am trying to characterize.
 Keeping them separate would also wreck the completeness of the pattern that could be captured.

+>The Failing @nytimes, in a story by Peter Baker, should have mentioned the rapid terminations by me of TPP & The Paris Accord & the fast....

+> ...approvals of The Keystone XL & Dakota Access pipelines.
+Also, look at the recent EPA cancelations & our great new Supreme Court Justice!

 I may have to remove all the double tweet documents.